united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 should have gotten a new UID on its regular way.

 #### Example 1: Testing
-Even thought testing a product doesn't change the part itself, it changes its state in the production process:
+Even though testing a product doesn't change the part itself, it changes its state in the production process:
 - it gets something like a virtual "certificate"
 - the value increases because of that

 -> Make a new UID.

 #### Example 2: Transport
-Monitored Transport over a significant distance (not the transport between two nearby assets).
+Monitored Transport from China to Germany (This would be a significant distance: transport data would be useful to include into digital shadow)
 - parts value increases
+- transport is separately paid
+- not easy to revert

 -> Make a new UID
 #### Life of a single UID